 Bus lane PCNs are only issued by post.
 These penalty charges are £60 or £30 if paid within 14 days of issue.

 If you have received a PCN for being in a bus lane and wish to view the photographic evidence, please visit our parking portal and select 'Challenge a PCN' then 'Formal Representation'.
 Once you've entered your notice details you'll see the images.

 The registered keeper/owner of a vehicle or its hirer is the person responsible for paying the penalty, regardless of whether that person was the driver or not.

-Operational enforcement of parking regulations is undertaken on behalf of Salford City Council by our contractor Vinci Park Services UK Ltd.
+Operational enforcement of parking regulations is undertaken on behalf of Salford City Council by our contractor Indigo Park Services UK Ltd.

 You may pay or challenge a penalty charge notice in the following ways:

-Alternatively, payment can be made by post by sending a cheque or postal order, made payable to Salford City Council, to PO Box 136, Parking Services, Manchester, M30 0YZ.
+Alternatively, payment can be made by post by sending a cheque or postal order, made payable to Salford City Council, to: Parking Services, PO Box 491, Manchester M28 8DU.

 If you feel a penalty charge notice has been wrongly issued you can now appeal, or 'make a challenge'.
 Rather than make an online challenge, if you prefer you can do so by sending a letter to Salford City Council at the address shown on the notice.
 If you need to submit any evidence in support of your challenge, such as copy of a valid pay and display ticket, parking permit or blue badge, please do so as an attachment or include it with your letter.
 Please quote the Penalty Charge Notice number in all correspondence.